Position Statements

-Below are MVMA’s Position Statements.
-Please note that no position statement of MVMA shall be construed as support or opposition to any particular piece of legislation or administrative rule.
+Below are MVMA’s Position Statements on a variety of topics.
+Please note that no MVMA position statement shall be construed as support or opposition to any particular piece of legislation or administrative rule.

 Animal abuse ranges from minor neglect to willful and malicious intent to harm.
 Animal abuse is often an indicator of other forms of violence and studies have shown that there is a correlation between animal and human abuse.
 While neglectful acts may be unintentional and related to ignorance or lack of education, intentional forms of animal abuse cannot be tolerated.